huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto Unlock All Skill Sword In Inventory"].Value  then local Sword = DetectSwordUnlock()
+            if RayfieldLibrary.Flags["Auto Unlock All Skill Sword In Inventory"].Value  then local Sword = DetectSwordUnlock()
                 if Sword and not plr.Backpack:FindFirstChild(Sword) and not plr.Character:FindFirstChild(Sword) then game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("LoadItem",Sword)